LogtalkDotOrg/logtalk3/manuals/sources/refman/predicates/logtalk_compile_1.rst

    logtalk_compile(File)
    logtalk_compile(Files)

 Compiles to disk a :term:`source file` or a list of source files using the default compiler flag values.
 The Logtalk source file name extension (by default, ``.lgt``) can be omitted.
-Source file paths can be absolute, relative to the current directory, or use library notation.
+Source file paths can be absolute, relative to the current directory, or use :term:`library notation`.
 This predicate can also be used to compile Prolog source files as Logtalk source code.
 When no recognized Logtalk or Prolog extension is specified, the compiler tries first to append a Logtalk source file extension and then a Prolog source file extension.
 If that fails, the compiler tries to use the file name as-is.

 When this predicate is called from the top-level, relative source file paths are resolved using the current working directory.
 When the calls